KenKundert/avendesora/doc/advanced.rst

 different value for your secret.
-In effect, using --seed when generating the original value of the secret causes *Avendesora* to generate the wrong secret by default, allowing you to say "See, I told you it would not work".
+In effect, using --seed when generating the original value of the secret causes *Avendesora* to generate the wrong secret by default, allowing you to say "See, I told you it wouldn't work".
 But when you want it to work, you just interactively provide the correct seed.

 You would typically only use misdirection for secrets you are